 President Lincoln knew he had a moral obligation to abolish slavery.
-But as Commander-in-Chief of the Union army, the timing of emancipation had military consequences that would require careful consideration.
+But as Commander-in-Chief of the Union army, the timing of emancipation had military consequences that required careful consideration.

 The drive to end slavery in the United States was a long one, from being debated in the writing of the Declaration of Independence to exposure of its ills in literature, from rebellions of slaves to the efforts of people like Harriett Tubman to transport escaping slaves along the Underground Railroad.
 Abolitionists had urged President Abraham Lincoln to free the slaves in the Confederate states from the very outset of the Civil War.
 By mid-1862, Lincoln had become increasingly convinced of the moral imperative to end slavery, but he hesitated.
 As commander-in-chief of the Union Army, he had military objectives to consider.